-It has internal armaments depots in order not to count the radar trace of the armament in the total trace of the aircraft.
-Of course, the F-35 can carry more weapons, but thus sacrificing to some extent its low visibility.
+It has internal armament depots in order to not count the radar trace of the armament in the total trace of the aircraft.
+Of course, the F-35 can carry more weapons, but this sacrifices to some extent its low visibility.

-The Hellenic Air Force initially wants 24 F35 in accordance with information from previous government statements but also the expression of interest of the Prime Minister to Trump, with the order coming up in the next 2-3 years, alongside the moment that the new F16 Viper Block 72s of Hellenic Airforce will start landing en masse on Greek airfields.
+It is speculated that the Hellenic Air Force wants around 24 F35s in accordance with information from previous government statements but also the expression of interest of the Prime Minister to Trump, with the order coming up in the next 2-3 years, alongside the moment that the new F16 Viper Block 72s of the Hellenic Airforce will start landing en masse on Greek airfields.

-Furthermore, the arrival of a Game Changer like the Rafale jets combined with the F35s in the Aegean will make the situation for Turkey completely suffocating!
+Furthermore, the arrival of a game changer like the Rafale jets combined with the F35s in the Aegean from Greece will make the situation for Turkey completely suffocating!

-Especially, if it is combined later with a supply of missiles that are now in the process of being integrated into the F35 to replace the F4 Phantoms of Greece, for at least 30 years Turkey will be unable to do anything offensive in east Mediterranean without risking complete annihilation!
+Especially, if it is combined later with a supply of missiles that are now in the process of being integrated into the F35 to replace the F4 Phantoms of Greece, for at least 30 years, Turkey will be unable to do anything offensively in the eastern Mediterranean without risking complete annihilation!